CAVAC Volunteer Opportunities

-CAVAC is always in need of new volunteers of all types and ages, serving as drivers, dispatchers, EMTs, general members, and Student Corps.
+CAVAC is always in need of new volunteers to serve as drivers, crew coordinators, EMTs, general members, and Student Corps.
 We would love to talk with you about how you might contribute to CAVAC.
 Complete our On-Line Information Request Form or download an application or send an e-mail to email@example.com or call 315-655-9798.

-Crew Coordinator (was Dispatcher)
+Crew Coordinator (FORMERLY Dispatcher)

 - serving on committees (e.g., public affairs)